Input Stream

 Ancillary Alignment = HPI_MPEG_ANC_ALIGN_RIGHT

-HPI_ERR HPI_InStreamAncillaryGetInfo HPI_HSUBSYS * phSubSys,
+hpi_err_t HPI_InStreamAncillaryGetInfo ( const hpi_hsubsys_t * phSubSys,

-HPI_HISTREAM hInStream,
+hpi_handle_t hInStream,

-HW32 * pdwFrameSpace
+uint32_t * pdwFrameSpace

 Returns information about the ancillary data stream.